sqlitecloud/docs/src/pages/docs/commands/list-my-apikeys.md

 ---
 title: LIST MY APIKEYS
-description: The LIST MY APIKEYS command returns a list of all the APIKEYs associated to my username.
+description: The LIST MY APIKEYS command returns a list of all the APIKEYs associated with the username used in the current connection
 ---

 ## Syntax